myersm0/what-was-said/README.md

 It does not just store documents.
 It parses them into structured units, tracks how they evolve over time, and makes them searchable lexically and semantically, with provenance preserved.

-Built on SQLite, FTS5, and [sqlite-vec](https://github.com/asg017/sqlite-vec), with optional LLM integration for embeddings, summaries, and information extraction.
+Built on SQLite, FTS5, and [sqlite-vec](https://github.com/asg017/sqlite-vec), with optional LLM integration for embeddings, summaries, claim extraction, and near-duplicate change summaries.

 **Status:** usable but in early development, API subject to rapid change.